Real, Unbiased doTERRA Review from an Ex-MLMer

 The trick is that you have to be doing at least 100 PV (Point Value) on your own Loyalty Rewards Order before you can qualify for this bonus.

-In other words, you have to have some “skin in the game” as well.
+In other words, there’s no free lunch — you gotta have some skin in the game as well.

-Speaking of Point Value, this is one of the biggest beefs I have with most MLM companies.
+Speaking of Point Value, this is one of the biggest beefs I have with network marketing companies.

 Instead, the PV is often quite small compared to the amount of money you have to lay out to buy the products.

-For example, their Natural Deodorant costs a whopping $8.50 wholesale ($11.33 retail!) for a measly 1.7 oz stick of deodorant, but you only get 5 PV for the purchase.
+For example, their Natural Deodorant costs nearly $9 wholesale (almost $12 retail!) for a measly 1.7 oz stick of deodorant, but you only get 5 PV for the purchase.

 Compare that to the average store-bought deodorant which normally costs around $4-$5 for 2.7 oz.